-Following the transparency "DNA" of the MapBiomas project, the codes used to produce Collection 5 are available at MapBiomas Github repository.
+The codes used to produce Collection 5 are available at MapBiomas Github repository.

 The production of this collection was focused on ensuring the continuity of training and validation samples for the pasture mapping from 2018 to 2020, while considering the same mapping approach adopted in Collection 5.
 The samples were inspected by two experts using a strategy TVI-like based on the GIS software QGIS with the Earth Engine Package (see 3.3.
 Classification algorithm, training samples and parameters) for the years 2018 to 2020.